-Alexander Kai Buell, PhD, is a professor of protein biophysics at the Technical University of Denmark, where his research is focused on pathological protein aggregation.
-As a doctoral student in Cambridge, he developed biosensor assays for accurately measuring the growth rates of amyloid fibrils.
-For his postdoctoral work, also in Cambridge, he focused on the aggregation of alpha-synuclein, a hallmark of Parkinson's disease, and he was the first to describe an autocatalytic mechanism through which amyloid fibrils of alpha-synuclein can multiply and proliferate.
-As an assistant professor in Düsseldorf (2015-2019), he has continued to study the mechanism of alpha-synuclein aggregation, and his group has presented the first available evidence that the process of secondary nucleation of a disease-related protein does not propagate the structural characteristics of the parent fibril.
+Dr. Alexander Kai Buell received a PhD in 2011 from the University of Cambridge, UK, where he developed biosensor assays that allow measurement of the growth rates of amyloid fibrils more accurately than possible before.
+During his postdoctoral studies, also at the University of Cambridge, he focused on the mechanism of aggregation of the protein alpha-synuclein, which is a hallmark of Parkinson's disease.
+That project was the first to describe an autocatalytic mechanism through which amyloid fibrils of alpha-synuclein can multiply and proliferate.
+As an assistant professor at the University of Düsseldorf (2015-2019), he continued his research on the mechanism of alpha-synuclein aggregation.
+His group has presented the evidence that the process of secondary nucleation of a disease-related protein does not propagate the structural characteristics of the parent fibril.
+Since 2019, he has been a professor of protein biophysics in Denmark, where he continues to work on pathological protein aggregation.

 Associated Grants